 If you have further questions about Ohio reckless driving speed in relation to your own situation, please reach out to schedule a consultation with our traffic violation attorney.

 In Ohio, exceeding the speed limit by more than 30 mph while driving on a freeway or more than 25 mph in any other location is considered a felony.
+While most speeding violations in Ohio are classified as minor misdemeanors, certain circumstances—such as causing serious injury or death—can elevate the offense to a felony criminal offense.
 This serious offense can lead to legal consequences, fines, and even potential jail time.
 Stay informed and drive safely within speed limits to avoid penalties.

 Second and third speeding convictions in the same year result in higher fines.
-Repeat offenders, especially those who rack up multiple reckless charges, may also face jail time of up to 30 days.
+Repeat offenders, especially those who rack up multiple reckless charges or reach a third speeding conviction, may also face jail time of up to 30 days, and escalating penalties as described above.

 As discussed in the above section, the Ohio speed limit laws do account for drivers who are driving above posted speed limits.
-And while you may not lose your driver’s license over one count of driving 20 mph over the speed limit, you can lose your license if you accrue enough points.
+And while you may not lose your driver’s license over one count of driving 20 mph over the speed limit, you can lose your license if you accrue enough points on your license.

-For example, as per the points system in Ohio, if you receive a total of 12 or more points, your driver’s license will be suspended.
+For example, as per the points system in Ohio, if you receive a total of 12 or more points on your license within a two-year period, your driver’s license will be suspended for six months.
+Accumulating 12 points on your driver’s license in two years results in an automatic six-month suspension of your driver’s license.

 And as Ohio speed limit laws define, exceeding the speed limit by more than 10 mph can result in two points added to your license for each speeding ticket.
 So if you accrue six speeding tickets without taking action against them, you can technically lose your driver’s license for going 20 over the speed limit.

 The first step is to show up to court or hire a Columbus traffic ticket attorney to show up for you.
-This allows you and your traffic attorney to access the evidence that police and prosecutors intend to use at a trial.
+This allows you and your traffic attorney to access the evidence that police and prosecutors intend to use at a trial, such as radar readings or other ticket information.
+Reviewing this evidence can strengthen your case when contesting speeding tickets in Ohio.

 Up until the conclusion of a trial, you can have your criminal defense attorney work on negotiating a plea deal to a charge that requires paying a reduced fine and/or spare you penalty points.
+Going to court to fight a speeding ticket can lead to reduced fines or dismissed charges, especially if the violation occurred in a construction zone, but you should be aware of potential court costs, which can surpass the original fines.
 You could also succeed in having your ticket dismissed due to lack of evidence or problems with how evidence was collected and presented.
+Additionally, contesting a speeding ticket may help you avoid increases in auto insurance premiums that often follow a conviction.

 Colin Maher of the Columbus, Ohio-based Maher Law Firm has a strong track record of defending drivers throughout Franklin County.
 With an expert understanding of Ohio speeding laws and how to best address Ohio reckless driving speed violations, Colin is here to provide you with legal representation.